moondance-labs/tanssi-docs/builders/toolkit/ethereum-api/precompiles/foreign-assets-erc20.md

 The [ERC-20 assets precompile](https://github.com/moondance-labs/tanssi/blob/master/test/contracts/solidity/ERC20Instance.sol){target=\_blank} allows appchains based on the Tanssi EVM template to access any registered foreign asset through the standard ERC-20 interface.

-The address representing the ERC-20 contract is formed with the first thirty-six positions (eighteen bytes) set to the maximum value and the the last four positions (two bytes) replaced with the hexadecimal representation of the registered asset identifier:
+The address representing the ERC-20 contract is formed with the first thirty-six positions (eighteen bytes) set to the maximum value and the last four positions (two bytes) replaced with the hexadecimal representation of the registered asset identifier:

 ```text
 {{networks.dancebox.precompiles.foreign_assets_erc20}}